Greece ready to negotiate for EU/IMF deal till end-June

-An extension to Greece’s bailout program with its international creditors is due to expire at the end of this month.
+An extension to Greece’s bailout programmer with its international creditors is due to expire at the end of this month.

 “The time limit is to have a lot of political negotiations through all this time until the end of the month so that there is a positive outcome,” Sakellaridis told a news conference.

-Asked whether the bailout program could be extended again beyond June, he said all issues were open and being discussed.

-Reporting by Karolina Tagaris and George Georgiopoulos, Writing by Deepa Babington; editing by David Stamp
+Asked whether the bailout programme could be extended again beyond June, he said all issues were open and being discussed.
+(Reporting by Karolina Tagaris and George Georgiopoulos, Writing by Deepa Babington; editing by David Stamp)